CmosWolf1/Code_implementation_for_paper_SKZC/README.md

-# Code implementation for paper OLOC
+# Code implementation for paper SD-OWOD